bbauska/W3Cx-3of5/README.md

 <h3 id="ch4-2-4">4.2.4 Animating Using setTimeout()</h3>

-One thing you should always remember about using setInterval: if we set number of milliseconds at - let's say 20ms - it will call our game loop function EACH 20ms, *even if the previous one is not yet finished*.
+One thing you should always remember about using setInterval: if we set number of milliseconds at - let's say 20ms - it will call our game loop function EACH 20ms, <i>even if the previous one is not yet finished</i>.
 This may lead to many problems (incomplete rendering, etc.).

 That's where we can use another function:

 -   setTimeout(function, ms);

-This function works like setInterval(...) with one difference: it calls your function ONCE and *AFTER a given amount of time*.
+This function works like setInterval(...) with one difference: it calls your function ONCE and <i>AFTER a given amount of time</i>.

 <h4>Example of the monster animated in a canvas with setTimeout</h4>